rayguna/NoTes/my_notes.md

 ## Q. Landing and signed in page

 1. Made the sign in page to work using if-else conditions.
 Pass data to signed in page partials via the index controller.
+2.
+## Alternatives to openai
+1. cinch required irc server. looking at chatterbot once made by twitter.

 # Appendix: